Risk Assessment and Vulnerability Identification of Energy-Transportation Infrastructure Systems to Extreme Weather: Numerical experiments

 Due to the destruction of power lines by the hurricane and the obstruction of traffic by the rainstorm, both the power and transportation systems suffer inevitable performance losses.
 Generally, the heat network is least affected as it is not directly attacked by the hurricane and rainstorm, but it still experiences performance degradation due to interdependencies.
 Without any emergency decisions (Case\#1), the power system cannot recover to its normal state after being hit by the disaster.
 The heat network can maintain normal performance during off-peak hours, and the transportation network's performance can gradually recover as road-accumulated water subsides.

 Each added emergency decision enhances the ability of the energy-transportation coupled system to maintain performance during extreme weather events.
 Power system repairs (Case\#3) allow for gradual restoration of power supply and performance.
 Compared to ideal repairs (Case\#2), actual repairs are constrained by the transportation network's performance and resource availability, with delays caused by rain-induced waterlogging postponing the repair of damaged lines, thus slowing the recovery speed.
-Preventive reinforcement (Case\#4) directly improves each system's performance during the disaster.
+Preventive reinforcement (Case\#4) directly improves each system's performance during the disaster, especially since it reinforced not only the power lines but also the transportation roads to ensure critical mobility.
 Topology reconfiguration (Case\#5) significantly enhances the service performance of the power and heat networks by avoiding interruptions to certain critical power and heat loads.
 EV power supply (Case\#6), through discharging, temporarily assists in supplying certain critical power loads and indirectly helps protect heat loads.

 If the initial fuel reserve is insufficient (Case\#7), its impact will ripple through all systems.
 Power and heat sources will be constrained by fuel shortages, forcing reduced output and load shedding.
 The transportation system will suffer performance losses due to charging limitations.
-However, as shown in Fig. \ref{fig-vehicle_state_number_case8}, even with insufficient fuel reserves, vehicle dispatch for fuel transport (Case\#8) can alleviate fuel shortages, promoting power and heat generation and pulling the system's performance curve back to that of fuel-sufficient conditions, closely overlapping with Case\#3.
+However, even with insufficient fuel reserves, vehicle dispatch for fuel transport (Case\#8) can alleviate fuel shortages, promoting power and heat generation and pulling the system's performance curve back to that of fuel-sufficient conditions, closely overlapping with Case\#3.

-By comparing with the baseline, the utility of each emergency decision can be quantified.
-As shown in Fig. \ref{fig-emergency-decision-utility}, among single emergency decisions, topology reconfiguration can reduce 84.45\% of the value loss caused by extreme weather, making it the most effective emergency decision in this context.
+By comparing with the baseline (Case\#1), the utility of each emergency decision can be quantified.
+As shown in Fig. \ref{fig-emergency-decision-utility}, among single emergency decisions, topology reconfiguration (Case\#5) can reduce 84.45\% of the value loss caused by extreme weather, making it the most effective emergency decision in this context.

 The above combinations and comparisons powerfully demonstrate the risk superposition and mutual support brought by energy-transportation coupling while also highlighting the necessity of comprehensively considering interdependencies among systems and multi-type emergency decisions.